mtnuss/cryogenic-composite-tank-thesis/optimization-3/README.md

 This directory contains the final and most advanced stage of structural optimization for a composite cryogenic pressure vessel, as presented in my M.S. thesis:
 **“Optimizing AFP Manufactured Composite-Based Cryogenic Tanks for Space-Based Missions.”**
-This phase implements manufacturability-aware modeling, advanced failure criteria, and multiple geometric variants to assess structural and mass performance trade-offs under real-world constraints.
+This phase implements manufacturability-aware modeling, advanced failure criteria, and multiple geometric variants to assess structural and mass performance trade-offs under real-world constraints given what was learned in the previous two optimization steps.

 ## Overview